 Optional Step 2.5: Soak Your Tofu in Hot, Salted Water

 This wasn’t in the original article, but Andrea Nguyen wrote in to encourage me to try it, and indeed it does make the crust even crispier and more delicious.
 Bring some well-salted water to a boil and pour it over your tofu.
 Let this stand for about 15 minutes, then drain.
-I don’t understand the science of why this improves the crust, but I’ve tried it side-by-side with two pieces cut from the same original block, and fried at the same time, and the difference is noticeable.
+This tightens up the protein structure on the surface of the tofu.
+I’ve tried it side-by-side with two pieces cut from the same original block, and fried at the same time, and the difference is noticeable.

 By the way, if you are finding this post helpful, my cookbook has 150 recipes that will get you out of the rut of making the same few vegetarian dishes over and over again.
 Why not pick up a copy right now?